subscale/subscale.github.io/landing.md

   <div class="container">
     <div class="banner-content">
       <h1>1 Day, 1 Thou Beta Program</h1>
       <p>Subscale will produce precision CNC parts within 0.001* -in one day.
 And now we're handpicking a small group of engineers to participate in our 1 Day, 1 Thou beta program.
 Interested in the beta?
-Schedule a call with us!</p>
+Schedule a call with us to get on the waitlist.</p>
       <a class="cta" href="#signup" rel="modal:open">Schedule Meeting</a>
     </div>